National non-domestic rates collected by local authorities in England 2023 to 2024

 Applies to England

 This release provides data on non-domestic rating income collected by local authorities in 2023-24, including data relating to the amount of business rates reliefs given to businesses.
 Due to revaluation in 2023-24 and changes to reliefs, figures are not directly comparable to those in 2022-23, so we have not made year on year comparisons throughout the release.
-The data in this version of the release are based on provisional returns received from 295 authorities by 27 June 2024, with data provisional pending the completion of audit of accounts for 2023-24.
-Data has been submitted by 295 of the 296 authorities, with the missing authority accounting for 0.5% of the overall net rating income in 2022-23.
+This release was originally published on 10 July 2024.
+This update, published in August 2024, includes data for one local authority whose data was not returned in time for the original publication in July 2024 and revisions from several authorities.
+The data in this version of the release are based on provisional returns received from the 296 authorities by 27 July 2024, with data provisional pending the completion of audit of accounts for 2023-24.
 We will update this release as finalised data become available but we do not expect to see any major changes in these figures.

 1. In this release: